 Other conditions that can predispose a full-term infant to NEC include severe asphyxia (lack of oxygen) suffered before, during, or immediately after birth and a condition known as polycythemia, in which the infant has higher than normal amount of red blood cells expressed as “hematocrit.”
 Healthy infants have a hematocrit value between 45% and 65%.
 In infants with polycythemia, the hematocrit value is higher than 65%.
 Bursting of the intestine, which leads to a hole in its wall (called a perforation), as a result of infection and local tissue damage is the most serious complication of NEC.
 Removing the severely damaged or dead segment of the intestine is a major surgical procedure.
-Surgeons will hook the cut ends of the intestines to the abdominal wall until all signs of intestinal infection are healed.
+Surgeons will hook the cut ends of the intestines to the abdominal wall, also known as an ostomy, until all signs of intestinal infection are healed.
 Later, in a second surgical procedure, the intestines are reconnected.2

 Areas of the intestine that were damaged from NEC may develop scar tissue, known as stricture.
 This can cause the intestine to narrow, making it difficult for bowel contents to pass through.
 Dilation or surgery of the intestine may be necessary.

 A serious residual complication of removing dead and damaged intestine is called "short-gut syndrome."
 This syndrome causes problems with digestion if long portions of the small intestine that absorb nutrition have been removed.
 As the child gets older (over a span of 2 to 3 years), this digestive problem may improve.
 If it does not, it can cause under-nutrition, requiring prolonged nutritional support using intravenous routes.
 The latter can lead to liver failure.
 If the digestive problems do not resolve, infants with this complication may need a liver transplant and/or a small-bowel transplant.3